 - The first line Charles Xavier says while fully conscious involves telling Logan to “f**k off!”

 - Xavier in particular revels in being a disreputable old man and swears up a storm throughout the movie.

 The second way it’s true is that superhero movies are evolving, rather than maturing.
-It’s been 16 years since X-Men and the genre has expanded and changed to the point where that film is almost unrecognisable as anything other than a technology demonstrator for everything that came after it.
+It’s been 16 years since X-Men and the genre has expanded and changed to the point where that original film’s function is now as a technology demonstrator for everything that came after it.
 It’s still huge fun, certainly, but it’s a point on a track now rather than a destination.
 Ironically, many of last year’s X-Men: Apocalypse’s problems stemmed from staying too close to that model.
-Looked at that way, Logan is very much the end of the chapter that first X-Men film started and a perfect sign off at that.
+Logan is very much the end of the chapter that first X-Men film started and is a perfect sign off at that.

-So, if you get the chance, go see Logan, it’s great.
-But be aware not just of how full-blooded it is, but why.
+We recommend seeing Logan, because it’s great.
+But be aware not just of how full-blooded it is, and why.